lochstar/nativescript-cast/README.md

 ## Tools

 There is a linked submodule called `tools`.
 This contains utility scripts that can be ran on the plugin.

+### Setup Plugins
-Currently, it only contains one script called `setup-demos.js` and this is used to link the plugin's demo snippets to the actual demo code.
+`setup-demos.js` is used to link the plugin's demo snippets to the actual demo code.
 This is what is ran with `npm run demo.setup`.

-In the future, there may also be scripts to update dependencies, manage e2e testing, etc.
+### Sync
+`sync.js` is used to update the `devDependencies` and `scripts` portions of the `package.json` in order to match the "template" `package.json` (`./tools/package.json`).
+This is used to quickly and easily update plugins and keep a common set of dependencies.
+That can also be ran with `npm run sync` (or `npm run sync.test` for a dry-run).

 ## Docs

 This plugin also contains the ability to generate documentation for your plugin using [TypeDoc](https://typedoc.org/).